microsoft/CopilotStudioSamples/BuildYourOwnCanvasSamples/3.location-processing/README.md

    1. Click "Review + create"
 1. Save the account name and key
    1. Select "Access keys"
-   1. Copy "Storage account name" and save it to both `/bot/.env` and `/web/.env`
+   1. Copy "Storage account name" and save it to `/web/.env`
       - `AZURE_STORAGE_ACCOUNT_NAME=youraccountname`
-   1. Copy "Key" of "key1" and save it to both `/bot/.env` and `/web/.env`
+   1. Copy "Key" of "key1" and save it to `/web/.env`
       - `AZURE_STORAGE_ACCOUNT_KEY=a1b2c3d`
 1. Create a new blob container named "userupload"
    1. Select "Blobs"